particledatagroup/hep-resources/README.md

 # Research institutions

 * [INSPIRE Institutions](https://inspirehep.net/institutions):
-    INSPIRE Institutions contains over 11,500 institutes, laboratories, and universities, where research on particle physics and astrophysics is led.
+    INSPIRE Institutions contains around 12,000 institutes, laboratories, and universities, where research on particle physics and astrophysics is led.
 Every record includes, whenever possible, as detailed information, such as address, web links, experiments, and links to INSPIRE papers authored by people affiliated to that institution.
 One can search for a particular institution by name, acronym, and location.

 * [Research Organization Registry (ROR)](https://ror.org):
     The Research Organization Registry (ROR) is a global, community-led registry of open persistent identifiers for research organizations.
 It includes IDs and metadata for more than 100,000 organizations and counting.
 Registry updates are curated through a community process and released on a rolling basis.